Skip to content

 • New engineer joins → same standards, same agents, same decisions, day one

 These aren't prompts.
-They're Claude Code platform primitives — lifecycle hooks that fire automatically, path-conditional rules that gate on file type, and quality gates that block progression. edikt uses Claude Code's enforcement surface, not its conversation surface.
+They're platform primitives — lifecycle hooks that fire automatically, path-conditional rules that gate on file type, and quality gates that block progression. edikt uses the harness's enforcement surface, not its conversation surface.
+Today that harness is Claude Code.

 What edikt installs